 We made this one into a rectangular pan and sliced into squares.
 You could also use a small cookie cutter and into two bite brownies which are fun too!
 You can dress these up with chips on top, sprinkles, or even crushed candy canes for a peppermint punch. 😉

 Integrating flaxseed into the mix is hidden but great for you too, and it’s dessert y’all!
 Eggless brownies are great if you are following a vegan diet, but you won’t even miss that they’re gone.
 You can jump to recipe at bottom or follow along to see how we make this brownie batter here.

 Dairy Free Brownie Recipe

 Okay so about a year ago my husband was feeling sick like a lot.
 There wasn’t a real health rhyme or reason to it so we just started cutting things out of his diet here and there.
-The most common issue a lot of times when we age is our bodies can’t process gluten and/or dairy products so we started there.
+The most common issue a lot of times when we age is our bodies can’t process gluten and/or dairy products so we started with Crazy Cake and went from there.